Updated

 Can Your Employer Pay for a Home Charger?

-Employer buys the charger and installation outright: This could be treated as a BIK, but at the 2% EV BIK rate, the tax impact on a ~£1,000 installation is minimal (roughly £8 for a 40% taxpayer).
-Some employers absorb this as a business expense.
+Employer buys the charger and installation outright: Could be treated as a BIK, but at the 2% EV rate the tax impact on a ~£1,000 installation is minimal (about £8 for a 40% taxpayer).
+Some employers absorb it as a business expense.

-Employer reimburses you for installation: Similar BIK implications.
-Keep receipts and ensure it's processed correctly through payroll.
+Employer reimburses the employee for installation: Similar BIK position.
+Keep receipts and ensure correct payroll handling.

-The most common approach is for the employee to arrange and pay for installation themselves, then benefit from the ongoing HMRC advisory rate reimbursement — which, as we've shown, more than covers the installation cost over time at off-peak rates.
+The common route is for the employee to arrange and fund installation, and cover the cost over time through the ongoing HMRC advisory rate reimbursement — which, at off-peak rates, more than covers it.

 Best Chargers for Company Car Drivers

-Smart tariff integration means you're always charging at the cheapest rate, maximising the gap between actual cost and HMRC reimbursement.
-Per-session cost tracking in the app also makes it easy to evidence your home charging for expense claims.
+Smart tariff integration keeps every session at the cheapest rate, widening the gap between actual cost and HMRC reimbursement.
+Per-session cost tracking in the app is useful evidence for expense claims.

-Tesla Wall Connector (£425) — Best for Tesla Company Cars
+Tesla Wall Connector (£478) — For Tesla Company Cars

-If your company car is a Tesla (the Model 3 and Model Y are among the most popular salary sacrifice choices), the Wall Connector offers seamless integration with the Tesla app, which logs every charging session with kWh and cost data — useful for expense reporting.
+The Model 3 and Model Y are among the most popular salary sacrifice cars.
+The Wall Connector pairs cleanly with the Tesla app, which logs every session with kWh and cost — handy for expense reporting.

-Hypervolt Home 3 Pro (£690) — Best App for Expense Tracking
+Hypervolt Home 3 Pro (£690) — Best for Expense Evidence

 Key Dates and Rates to Know